-Pattern inspiration from Batik: a century-old technique
+Pattern inspiration from the century-old technique of Batik

 As designers, we are in constant search of new skills, inspirations and ideas.
 A great way to expand our artistic horizons is by exploring other cultures and their art — in this case, their pattern designs!

 In Indonesia, a well-known technique that has been developed for centuries is Batik.
 Batik is patterned cloth made using a wax-resist dyeing technique.
 The traditional technique in creating the pattern involves applying melted wax onto cloth before dipping it in dye.
 The wax holds to the fabric and the dye penetrates the unwaxed areas.
 For multiple colors, the process is repeated.

 We will check out the more traditional Batik patterns, followed by examples of patterns incorporated into designs.
 Your challenge?
 For your next project, remember Batik and think about how you can incorporate patterns like it into your work!